If you’re writing an essay about police brutality, check out our top essay examples and writing prompts to aid you in writing.

 The author talks about what citizens can do to protect themselves from their supposed defenders, cogitating how viewpoints from different sides result in conflicts.
 For example, when police officers assume strict laws about how they should handle crimes hinder them from doing their job well, citizens believe they often cross the line with their abusive behaviors.

 The essay further divulges the necessity of monitoring officers to protect civil rights.
 It also includes examples of how this can be done by setting limitations to avoid over-aggressiveness, such as strictly implementing written incident reports, investigations, and re-training if necessary.
+You might also be interested in these essays about discipline.

 3. Police Brutality and Morality by Anonymous on Supremestudy.com